Valerio de la Cruz

 Juan Bautista Valerio de la Cruz (June 24, 1517 – 1589) was an indigenous Mexican conquistador.
-He led soldiers in the Spanish conquest of territory from Chichameca tribes and was later made governor of the province of Jilotepec in early New Spain.
+He led soldiers in the Spanish conquest of territory from Chichimeca peoples and was later made governor of the province of Jilotepec in early New Spain.

 Early life

 Juan Bautista Valerio de la Cruz was born Xicalchalchílmitl in Texcoco.
 He was the descendant of the famous Texcocan poet-king (or tlatoani) Nezahualcóyotl.
 After the Spanish occupation of Mexico, Xicalchalchílmitl was baptized by the city attorney of Mexico City, Don Bernardino de Santa Clara.
 According to the Jilotepec Codex, he received the name "Juan Bautista" because he was born on the feast day of John the Baptist (June 24), the name "Valerio" from his uncle, and the apellation "de la Cruz" because he arrived in Jilotepec on the day of the Day of the Cross (May 3).

 In 1527, when de la Cruz was 10 years old, he joined the royal militia and by 1529 he had been promoted to lieutenant of the royal guard of lance and shield.
 After two more years of service, de la Cruz retired to cultivate his land in Texcoco.